tanij/duckuments/docs/atoms_85_fall2017_projects/22_transfer_learning/transfer-learning-operation_manual.md

 # Transferred Lane following {#demo-transfer-lane-following status=beta}

-TODO: JT: move to operation manual section of the book
+TODO for Jacopo: move to operation manual section of the book

 This is the description of transferred lane following demo.